JunweiZheng93/OPS/README.md

 python tools/model_converters/clip2mmseg.py path/to/the/downloaded/pretrained/model/ViT-B-16.pt pretrains/ViT-B-16.pt  # the first path is the path of the downloaded model, the second one is the converted model
 ```

-The processed model should be placed in `pretrains` folder in the end (see dataset folder structure).
+The processed model should be placed in `pretrains` folder (see dataset folder structure).

 ## Checkpoints